 Notes For research use only.
 Not for diagnostic procedures.

-Samples to be analyzed Tissue homogenates, cell lysates and other biological fluids
+Samples to be analyzed Serum, plasma, tissue homogenates and other biological fluids

 Test ELISA Enzyme-linked immunosorbent assays Code 90320007 SNOMED

 QC The Kit is manufactured at ISO 9001 and ISO 13485 certified facilities.

 Properties E05 478 566 350 170 or Enzyme-Linked Immunosorbent Assays,E05 478 566 350 170 or Enzyme-Linked Immunosorbent Assays

 ELISA's cross-reactivity This assay doesn't seem to cross-react with other species.
 For more information about cross-reactivity please contact us.